Rae Gilchrist: Life

 From 1931 he worked as a Consultant at the Edinburgh Royal Infirmary alongside Sir Stanley Davidson and Derrick Dunlop.
 He was an examiner in all Scottish universities plus Makerere University in East Africa and the University of Baghdad.
 In 1937 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Edwin Bramwell, Sir Robert William Philip, Arthur Logan Turner and Sir Sydney Smith.

+In 1928 Gilchrist was elected a member of the Harveian Society of Edinburgh and served as President in 1963.
 In 1954 he was elected a member of the Aesculapian Club.

 In 1961 he was made a Commander of the Order of the British Empire (CBE).

 He suffered a myocardial infarction in 1965 forcing him to retire.

 He died on 1 March 1995.